jacknormand/Computer-Graphics-Projects/README.md

 jack.normand15@gmail.com

 # Usage
+Takes input file containing spot lights, point lights, planes, or spheres and outputs a .ppm file to be viewed.
+Casts rays and calculates phong lighting, supports recursive reflections.
+Paints one pixel at a time and resolution can be as big (or as small) as you like.<br>
 run `make` in file first <br>
 then run `./raycast width height demo.scene output.ppm` and replace width and height with numerical values, and input can be demo or other file in same format